 Traveling to Spain soon or simply want to learn a bit more about the country?
 The following 15 books about Spain go into its history, culture, and cuisine.
 And they might take you into a magical world full of mystery :-)

-Books about Spain
+The best books about Spain

 1. “Ghosts of Spain: Travels Through Spain and Its Silent Past”

 He asks questions that no one dares to ask behind major historical and political events and expounds answers to these.
-These include: Who caused the Civil War?
-Why Basque terrorists kill?
-Why Catalans hate Madrid?
+These include: Who caused the Spanish Civil War?
+Why do Basque terrorists kill?
+Why do Catalans hate Madrid?

 2. “The New Spaniards”

-First published in 1986 under the title “The Spaniards”, John Hooper’s award-winning revised and updated bestseller “The New Spaniards” talks about Spain’s transition from dictatorship to democracy after the death of Francisco Franco, also known as “El Caudillo” (The Leader), a military general who ruled Spain from 1939 until his death in 1975.
+First published in 1986 under the title “The Spaniards”, John Hooper’s award-winning revised and updated bestseller “The New Spaniards” talks about Spain’s transition from dictatorship to democracy after the death of Francisco Franco, also known as “El Caudillo” (The Leader), a military general who ruled the country from 1939 until his death in 1975.

 3. “Discovering Spain: An Uncommon Guide”

 In “Discovering Spain: An Uncommon Guide”, she takes readers on a culinary journey around Spain, featuring the best that each of the twelve regions has to offer, including the Balearic and Canary Islands.
 She also recommends hotels and shops, as well as sample itineraries with tours to historical sites.

 4. “The Shadow of The Wind”

-He finds a book in this mysterious and hidden library that unexpectedly sets him off on a life-changing adventure filled with mystery, magic, betrayal and forbidden love.
+He finds a book in this mysterious and hidden library that unexpectedly sets him off on a life-changing adventure filled with mystery, magic, betrayal, and forbidden love.
 The main character’s love for books is the central theme of the story but the author also references the aftermath of the Spanish Civil War in the book.